-- G. If applicable, describe the learning and knowledge management component to capture and disseminate lessons learned - 106.
-Learning and knowledge management are integrated throughout the project starting from integrating the lessons learned from the pilot IFAD/GEF IACCAPFS project into the Adaptation Fund project, but also applying and building upon knowledge generated from other projects and agencies such the IFAD/GAFPS and FAO.
+107. Learning and knowledge management are integrated throughout the project starting from integrating the lessons learned from the pilot IFAD/GEF IACCAPFS project into the Adaptation Fund project, but also applying and building upon knowledge generated from other projects and agencies such the IFAD/GAFPS and FAO.
 The project will generate knowledge through conducting vulnerability mapping and climate research, this research will focus on assessing the future geographical suitability for cocoa production in Sierra Leone by looking at maximum dry temperatures that are projected to be limiting for cocoa; understand what the differentiation of climate vulnerability is within the cocoa producing regions; what the implications are for future shifts in cocoa production; and recommend adaptation measures.
 The project will work with FAO, MAFFS and NPAA to contribute to the development of the first map of protected forests in Sierra Leone.
 These maps will made available to MAFFS, and the NPAA but also be used to map cocoa and oil palm cash crop farms supported by IFAD as well as FAO projects.
-The vulnerability mapping of areas most susceptible to slash and burn will also be mapped adding to knowledge of the scale of the problem at a national scale. - 107.
-As well as researching crop failure, weather index insurance and exploring the viability of green rural finance to support energy efficient technologies, the project will also design tools for knowledge dissemination to the farmer level.
-This will be in the form of best practices manuals and guides for tree crop production, fish farming, a curriculum developed for climate smart agriculture that will be implemented through the FFS and an early warning system tool to disseminate agriculturally related meteorological data and pest management warnings. - H. Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy of the Adaptation Fund - 108.
+The vulnerability mapping of areas most susceptible to slash and burn will also be mapped adding to knowledge of the scale of the problem at a national scale.

+- 108. As well as researching crop failure, weather index insurance and exploring the viability of green rural finance to support energy efficient technologies, the project will also design tools for knowledge dissemination to the farmer level.
+This will be in the form of best practices manuals and guides for tree crop production, fish farming, a curriculum developed for climate smart agriculture that will be implemented through the FFS and an early warning system tool to disseminate agriculturally related meteorological data and pest management warnings. - H. DESCRIBE THE CONSULTATIVE PROCESS, INCLUDING THE LIST OF STAKEHOLDERS CONSULTED, UNDERTAKEN DURING PROJECT PREPARATION, WITH PARTICULAR REFERENCE TO VULNERABLE GROUPS, INCLUDING GENDER CONSIDERATIONS, IN COMPLIANCE WITH THE ENVIRONMENTAL AND SOCIAL POLICY OF THE ADAPTATION FUND - 109.
 In response to the request from the Government of Sierra Leone's Ministry of Agriculture Forestry and Food Security (MAFFS), IFAD is continuing its financing of rural development projects in Sierra Leone.
 A draft project concept note was developed by IFAD for the Adaptation Fund project in the agricultural sector in Sierra Leone based on upscaling key previous GEF/IFAD project activities.
 A joint IFAD/AF formulation mission has been carried out and this draft concept note was shared and discussed with the main government institutions.
-The proposed project proposal is the result of this process. - 109.
+The proposed project proposal is the result of this process. - 110.
 Individual meetings were held with MAFFS, the Meteorological Department, Njala University, the Environmental Protection Agency (EPA), Sierra Leone Agricultural Research Institute (SLARI), NGOs cooperatives, FBOs and service providers.
 As the executing entity for the proposed IFAD AVDP project, MAFFS is a primary stakeholder, the EPA has been consulted in this process.
-UNDP and UNWOMEN have also been consulted.
+UNDP and UNWOMEN have also been consulted. - 111.
 Consultations at the local level have been conducted in the two districts where the project will be operating.
 The consultations focused on farmer groups and implementing partners to identify challenges, their needs and type of technical support to be provided by the project partners to support their capacity in adapting to climate change.
 Lessons learned from the previous IFAD/RCPRP+ and GEF/IACCAPFS projects have been integrated into the project design.
-The findings and recommendations have been verified through the joint formulation mission and successful activities identified for upscaling, activities that have remained incomplete due to the EVD and budgetary constraints have also been included to ensure continued and committed developmental support.
+The findings and recommendations have been verified through the joint formulation mission and successful activities identified for upscaling, activities that have remained incomplete due to the EVD and budgetary constraints have also been included to ensure continued and committed developmental support. - 112.
 The list of persons met is presented in Annex 1.